pjtipstea/uclamnesty/README.md

 Disclaimer: AI-generated MCQ questions based on UCL Amnesty notes and questions.
 Use at your own risk.
+Questions were generated based on notes written by students (along with their best guesses of the answers), so always cross-reference answers with reliable sources, and the latest guidelines.

 ## Papers